 A solid consideration if you don’t want to spend a fortune on a second stroller for travel, we feel the Kolcraft Cloud Plus fills a great gap in the market being pocket-friendly but still packed with features and durable.

 Best Tandem Stroller for Disney: Joovy Caboose Too Graphite Stand-On Tandem Stroller

-The Joovy Caboose Too Stand-On Tandem Stroller is Disney’s most compact and manoeuvrable full-size double stroller, so you don’t have to worry about struggling to steer through crowded areas.
-It’s travel system-ready to accommodate both toddlers and infant car seats.
+The Joovy Caboose Too Stand-On Tandem Stroller is Disney’s most compact and maneuverable full-size double stroller, so you don’t have to worry about struggling to steer through crowded areas.
+It’s travel system-ready to accommodate both toddler and infant car seats.
 The extendable canopy provides shade for both front and rear riders.

-Your older child can either sit on the built-in bench seat or stand on the platform, and the strong aluminium frame is sturdy enough to withstand miles of walking.
-The sealed bearing wheels allow you to easily push the stroller with one hand.
+Your older child can either sit on the built-in bench seat or stand on the platform, and the strong aluminum frame is sturdy enough to withstand miles of walking.
+The sealed bearing wheels allow you to push the stroller with one hand easily.
 You can easily store family essentials in the roomy under-seat cargo basket.

 - Product Weight: 27.5 lbs

 - Max Child Weight: 90 lbs